Note: This article was first published on 21 May 2019 and is republished now with updated specifications and pricing.

 Here's an overview of its specifications:

-The ROG Mothership checks many of the boxes when it comes to a high-end machine, most notably the 4K G-Sync display with 100 per cent coverage of the Adobe RGB color space, three 512GB SSDs in RAID 0, the most powerful mobile graphics card you can get right now, and more RAM than you can use.
+The ROG Mothership checks many of the boxes when it comes to a high-end machine, most notably the 4K G-Sync display with 100 per cent coverage of the Adobe RGB color space, a whopping 1.5TB in total of SSD storage, the most powerful mobile graphics card you can get right now, and more RAM than you can use.

 The Core i9-9980HK is also an octa-core beast with a maximum Turbo frequency of 5.0GHz on a single core, and it's overclockable to boot.